eoinkelly/notes/music/index.md

 1. Pitch (aka note or tone)
 	* the sound itself
-	* 12 pitches in western music
+	* 12 pitches in western music (within each octave)
-		* ?? why is the octave included as a separate pitch? surely it would also be the "start pitch" of the next octave range?
     * pitches are organised into scales (a family of notes)
     * scales are the usual birthplaces of melody and harmony
     * melody = the part of music we can sing